 However, an equally dangerous attack vector is for an imposter to pretend to be the server end of the connection.
 All encryption protocols provide a means for clients to defend themselves from these attacks.
-IPS supports two encryption protocols, SSH and TLS, and the AuthenticationApp helps manage trust when the sensor plays either the client or server role in encrypted communications.
+IPS supports two encryption protocols, SSH and TLS, and AuthenticationApp helps manage trust when the sensor plays either the client or server role in encrypted communications.

-The IPS web server and SSH server are server endpoints of encrypted communications.
+The IPS Web Server and SSH server are server endpoints of encrypted communications.
 They protect their identities with a private key and offer a public key to clients that connect to them.
 For TLS this public key is included inside an X.509 certificate, which includes other information.
 Remote systems that connect to the sensor should verify that the public key received during connection establishment is the key they expect.

 Clients must maintain a list of trusted public keys to protect themselves from man-in-the-middle attacks.
 The exact procedure by which this trust is established varies depending on the protocol and client software.
 In general, the client displays a fingerprint of 16 or 20 bytes.
 The human operator who is configuring the client to establish trust should use an out-of-band method to learn the key fingerprints of the server before attempting to establish trust.
-If the fingerprints match, the trust relationship is established and henceforth the client can automatically connect with that server and be confident that the remote server is not an impostor.
+If the fingerprints match, the trust relationship is established and henceforth the client can automatically connect with that server and be confident that the remote server is not an imposter.

 You can use the show ssh server-key and show tls fingerprint to display the key fingerprints of the sensor.
 By recording the output of these commands when directly connected to the sensor console, you can reliably use this information to confirm the identity of the sensor over the network later when establishing trust relationships.

 For example, when you initially connect to a sensor through the Microsoft Internet Explorer web browser, a security warning dialog box indicates that the certificate is not trusted.
-Using the user interface of Internet Explorer, you can inspect the certificate thumb print, a value that should exactly match the SHA1 fingerprint displayed by the show tls fingerprint command.
+Using the user interface of Internet Explorer, you can inspect the certificate thumbprint, a value that should exactly match the SHA1 fingerprint displayed by the show tls fingerprint command.
 After verifying this, add this certificate to the list of trusted CAs of the browser to establish permanent trust.